GW2. How To Fight Thief. How To Beat Thief. Class Mechanics. Matchup Guide. Thief Daredevil Deadeye Specter. Guild Wars 2 PvP 2023.

 If you manage to get an enemy thief into the downed state, disposing of them involves handling a few skills:

 Targeted Port – Avoid stomping thieves because their downed state port can move them out of a stomp easily.
 Only a port can secure the stomp.
-However, their downed bodies are very easily to cleave because they are low health and armor.
+However, their downed bodies are very easy to cleave because they are low health and armor.

 Stealth– After 8 seconds a thief can stealth.
 Make sure they aren’t repositioning to be revived by their allies if they do this.
 Their stealth attack in downed state can hurt much more than their normal projectiles.